-Then you have finally taken the step to try a menstrual cup, but now it turns out that your menstrual cup is leaking!
-Very annoying and not the intention because in principle a menstrual cup should not leak.
+You have finally taken the step to try a menstrual cup, but now it turns out that your menstrual cup is leaking!
+Very annoying and not the way it should be.
 A leaking cup can have several reasons and is usually easy to fix by adjusting a few small things to the way you use the cup.
-We list some causes and tips to prevent a leaking menstrual cup:
+We have listed some causes and tips to prevent a leaking menstrual cup:

 1. The cup is not inserted correctly

 However, every body is different.
 This is how the length of the vagina and the position of the cervix differ from woman to woman.
 It is therefore a matter of trying it out!

 The cup may not be inserted at the right height and therefore leaks.
 You can test whether this is the reason for a leaking menstrual cup by gently pushing the cup a little further or wiggling the cup at the bottom with two fingers.

 If the cup hasn't unfolded properly during insertion, then it doesn't create a vacuum.
 This will cause the cup to leak.
 It is important to check carefully during insertion that the cup is fully opened andhas created a vacuum.
 Here you can read exactly how you can do this.

 3. The cup has not created a vacuum properly